 Globally, lotteries are introduced through online sales channels in order to mitigate the effect of a maturing market, increase revenues and remain viable as an entertainment option in an increasingly competitive landscape.
-Certain European markets, which were early to adopt online lottery channels, have seen significant iLottery Penetration, particularly in countries like Norway (49.5% in 2018; \$129 per capita), Finland (42.4% in 2018; \$125 per capita) and the United Kingdom (31.1% in 2020; \$48 per capita), according to GamblingCompliance.
-However, in the United States, where iLottery was introduced in 2012, iLottery Penetration has only exceeded 20% in Michigan.
+Certain European markets, which were early to adopt online lottery channels, have seen significant iLottery Penetration, particularly in countries like Norway (49.5% in 2018), Finland (42.4% in 2018) and the United Kingdom (31.1% in 2019), according to GamblingCompliance.
+However, in the United States, where iLottery began in 2012, iLottery Penetration has only exceeded 20% in Michigan.